The sharing economy puts you in charge of your own content, giving you free rein on how to market your accommodation.

-Pictures do indeed tell the most of the story, but with travellers tipped to be looking for more genuine and personal holiday experiences in 2018 it’s now more important than ever to have a well-written property description to entice travellers to book with your accommodation.
+Pictures do indeed tell the most of the story, but with travellers tipped to be looking for more genuine and personal holiday experiences in 2018 and beyond it’s now more important than ever to have a well-written property description to entice travellers to book with your accommodation.

 In this blog, we will take you through 4 key steps on how to write an attractive description that’s going to help convert more customers into bookings on the Gomingo platform (and indeed, everywhere else).

 First things first, accuracy is key.
 Making sure that what you have posted online is as close to what the guests will actually experience is paramount.
 Not only to drive conversions but for repeat business and those all-important reviews.
 Get this right and it will help you retain business in the future, guaranteed.